department-of-veterans-affairs/vagov-content/pages/health-care/eligibility/active-duty.md

 <span id="oef-oif-ond"></span>
 <h3>If you're returning from OEF/OIF/OND combat</h3>

-You can receive free VA health care for up to 5 years after discharge or release for any condition related to your service in Operating Enduring Freedom (OEF) in Afghanistan or Operation Iraqi Freedom (OIF) or Operation New Dawn (OND) in Iraq.
-This is your called an enhanced eligibility period.
+You can receive free VA health care for up to 5 years after discharge or release for any condition related to your service in Operation Enduring Freedom (OEF) in Afghanistan or Operation Iraqi Freedom (OIF) or Operation New Dawn (OND) in Iraq.
+This is called an enhanced eligibility period.

 <h4>We encourage you to apply right away</h4>
-If you wait to apply for VA health care after your enhanced eligibility period ends, we won't factor your OEF/OIF/OND combat Veteran status into our decision on your enrollment.
+If you wait to apply for VA health care until after your enhanced eligibility period ends, we won't factor your OEF/OIF/OND combat Veteran status into our decision on your enrollment.
 Instead, we'll base your eligibility on factors such as your income and VA disability rating.
 So even if you don't think you need medical care right now, we encourage you to apply for VA health care right away to take advantage of this enhanced eligibility period. <br>
 [Find out how to apply for VA health care](/health-care/apply)

 <div class="usa-accordion">